nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 # What you can do

 Social distancing -- that is, decreasing the number of people you encounter each day -- can be challenging, but is hugely beneficial to the public good.
  If everyone decreased their daily contacts by 25%, we would expect to see a 50% decrease in the cumulative number of cases over the next month ([Klein et al., 2020-03-13](https://institutefordiseasemodeling.github.io/COVID-public/reports/Working%20paper%20%E2%80%93%20model-based%20estimates%20of%20COVID-19%20burden%20in%20King%20and%20Snohomish%20counties%20through%20April%207.pdf)).
-Not sure what that means?
+Not sure what social distancing means?
 [Check out this helpful guide](https://www.theatlantic.com/family/archive/2020/03/coronavirus-what-does-social-distancing-mean/607927/).
 <div>
   <img src="https://github.com/nextstrain/ncov/raw/master/figures/social-distancing-efficacy.png" width="70%">
 </div>

 ## Steps individuals can take
-* Reduce the number of people you are in contact with each day, especially if you are in a vulnerable group (e.g., seniors and those with pre-existing conditions)
+* Reduce the number of people you are in contact with each day, especially if you are in a vulnerable group (e.g., seniors and those with pre-existing conditions).
-* Remember that even if you are not super vulnerable, many people around you are; follow these practices to protect others
+* Remember that even if you are not super vulnerable, many people around you are; follow these practices to protect others.
-* Wash your hands "like you just chopped a jalepeno and have to change a contact lens"
+* Wash your hands "like you just chopped a jalepeno and have to change a contact lens".
-* Stay home if you are sick; be prepared with a few extra supplies in case you need to self-quarantine
+* Stay home if you are sick; be prepared with a few extra supplies in case you need to self-quarantine.
-* If you are an employer, encourage your employees to stay home when sick (and financially support them to do so)
+* If you are an employer, encourage your employees to stay home when sick (and financially support them to do so).

 ## Steps officials can take
-* Make testing free and broadly available
+* Make testing free and broadly available.
-* Put social distancing measures in place
+* Put social distancing measures in place.
-* Financially support those impacted by social distancing measures (e.g., hourly workers, those with elder or childcare responsibilities, small businesses, etc.)
+* Financially support those impacted by social distancing measures (e.g., hourly workers, those with elder or childcare responsibilities, small businesses, etc.).
 ```